Robert-van-Engelen/Forth850/README.md

                     dec c                   ;
                     jr nz,1$                ; until --c = 0

+Note: unrolling the inner loop improves speed at the cost of a significant code size increase, which is undesirable for small memory devices.

 ### Fast unsigned 32/16->16 bit division and remainder

 This implementation is used by all division and remainder (modulo) Forth words by calling `UM/MOD`.
 As such, it is an important and versatile algorithm.

 Entry:
-- HL: high order dividend
+- HL: high order dividend ud
-- BC: low order dividend
+- BC: low order dividend ud
-- DE: divisor
+- DE: divisor u1

 Exit:
-- BC: quotient
-- HL: remainder
+- HL: remainder u2
+- BC: quotient u3

 Performance:
 max 85 cycles x 16 iterations = 1360 cycles, excluding entry/exit overhead